 Destructoid is EVERYWHERE!
 We go to all of the videogame expos -- big and small -- to bring you non-stop coverage, live from the show floors.

 Destructoid also attends smaller, private showings by the developers and publishers of the games you love.
-Whether we visit Nintendo’s or Electronic Arts’ offices in Redwood City, California, or go on trips to New York City for THQ, we strive to bring you our unfiltered opinions on the games we see, no matter how much alcohol we can consume at the open bars.
+Whether we visit Nintendo’s or Electronic Arts’ offices in Redwood City, California, or go on trips to New York City for THQ.
+We're all over.

 Destructoid also holds its Game of the Year awards at the end of the year, where we pick the one SINGLE game that was the best above all of the rest.
-Past winners include Super Mario Galaxy 2, Uncharted 2: Among Thieves and Left 4 Dead.
 We also award games based on graphics, storytelling, best DLC, score, competitive experiences, reader’s choice and more.

 GETTING STARTED AND THEN ADDICTED